Cloud-SPAN logo. Cloud-SPAN logo.

 Normalising abundances

-It’s worth noting that gene family abundances are measured in RPKs and so are normalised for read length but not sampling depth.
+It’s worth noting that gene family abundances are measured in RPKs (Reads Per Kilobase), and so are normalised for read length but not sampling depth.
 This means that our output may still be biased by sampling depth.
 Whilst some analyses such as strain profiling may use RPKs, most of the time it is better to work with normalised abundances.

 Code